tobealive/anchor-solana-twitter/README.md

 Building and running the test happens with `anchor test`.

 To use the tests while working on a frontend run the localnet with `anchor localnet` in one terminal.<br>
-In another terminal airdrop your wallet some sola and load the test `solana airdrop 1000 <YourPhantomWalletPubKey> && anchor run test`.
+In another terminal airdrop your wallet some sol and load the test `solana airdrop 1000 <YourPhantomWalletPubKey> && anchor run test`.

 <img src="assets/tests.jpg" alt="drawing" width="700"/>